 Are you sold on moving to Raleigh, NC?

 Between its outdoor beauty, impressive technology scene and sense of Southern charm, Raleigh is a great place to call home.
 But let’s face it–moving can be quite overwhelming.
-If you need assistance with your move, Life Storage offers self storage in Raleigh as well as free truck rentals.
+If you need assistance with your move, Life Storage offers self storage in Raleigh as well as moving truck rentals.